CMB constraints on DHOST theories: Results

 \subsection{Correlation between parameters}

-In Fig.~\ref{fig:contour}, we show the 2D-contour of the multivariate probability distribution computed by the MCMC simulation with the kernel density estimation technique \cite{Sheather:2004} in EFT ({\it top-left}), cCK ({\it top-right}) and $\Lambda$CDM ({\it bottom}).
-From the deep blue to light blue regions, they indicate the 68\%, 95\% and 99\% confidence contours, and we also show the marginalised 1D distributions for each parameter in the diagonal side in the panel.
-In the EFT and the cCK model, the extra parameters, $\beta_{1,0}$ (EFT) and $(c_3,c_4)$ (cCK), are not strongly correlated with other six parameters.
-They modify the gravity potentials at the late time, leading to the extra contribution to the integrated Sachs-Wolfe effect on the angular power spectrum of the temperature anisotropies.
+In Fig.~\ref{fig:contour}, we present the 2D contour plots of the multivariate probability distributions with the kernel density estimation technique \cite{Sheather:2004} in EFT ({\it top-left}), cCK ({\it top-right}) and $\Lambda$CDM ({\it bottom}) models.
+The colour contours indicate the confidence regions at 68\%, 95\% and 99\% confidence levels, and we also show the marginalised 1D distributions for each parameter in the diagonal side.
+In the EFT approach and the cCK model, the extra parameters, $\beta_{1,0}$ (EFT) and $\{c_3,c_4\}$ (cCK), are not strongly correlated with the other six parameters.
+They modify the gravity potentials at the late time, leading to an extra contribution to the integrated Sachs-Wolfe effect on the angular power spectrum of the temperature anisotropies.
 This effect is almost independent to the effects controlled by the other six parameters.
-That is why the extra parameters are not strongly correlated with them.